Jacob-Hinton/ShootemDoods/ShootemDoods_SRS.md

 In accordance with the power system, only three can be held at a time and when "cashing in the power ups you receive a power up ability that corresponds with the above table.
 For example, collecting two blue and one yellow power up would give the player ship a barrel roll ability and a speed up.

+# Appendix C: To Be Determined list

+  *  2.6.
+User Documentation
+  *  3.4.
+Communications Interfaces